collab-project/videojs-record/README.md

 [video-only](examples/video-only.html "video-only example") examples.

 Note that recording both audio and video in a single WebM file is currently only supported in Mozilla FireFox >= 29.
+On other browsers the resulting file only contains video data.

 ### Audio-only